WordPress/gutenberg/docs/contributors/outreach.md

 ## Articles

-A short list of useful articles around defining, extending, and contributing to Gutenberg.
+A shortlist of useful articles around defining, extending, and contributing to Gutenberg.

 ### Overviews of Gutenberg